in the midst of a village of wine-growers

 The main entrance to this chapel is reached from the street via double arched wooden gates, above which can be seen two former trilobal openings.
 The second entrance is via a door on one side.

-The floor surface area of the chapel is approx. 41m².
+The floor surface area of the chapel is approx. 29 m² and a second level of the same surface area awaits creation.
 Its floor consists of a concrete screed, its walls feature exposed bricks and quarry stone blocks.
-The roofing framework, in a good state of repair, is high.
+The roofing framework, in a good state of repair, is approx. 10 m high.

 A small leisure garden spanning 680 m² comes with the chapel.
 It is laid out separately, below the chapel.